scipy-conference/scipy_proceedings/papers/emily_dorne/main.md

     <td>295,558 cells/mL</td>
   </tr>
 </table>
 This table shows the promise of CyFi in relative ordering of points by severity level as well as the limitations of absolute predicted values.
-Predicted density correctly increases with the severity of the advisory level, although absolute density is generally overpredicted.
-The median predicted density for samples categorized as No Bloom falls into the "Moderate" density range based on WHO severity levels.
-The median densities for Caution and Warning / Danger fall into the "High" WHO severity level.
-The California data in the training set was heavily biased toward severe blooms due to California's sampling protocols.
-A promising strategy for mitigating this overestimation is the inclusion of more true negative points in the training data.
+Predicted density correctly increases with the severity of the advisory level, although absolute density is generally overestimated.
+For example, the expected density range is 0-20,000 cells/mL for "No bloom" and 20,000-100,000 cells/mL  for "Caution" based on World Health Organization guidelines.
+California data in the training set was heavily biased toward severe blooms due to California's sampling protocols, likely driving this overestimation.
+A promising mitigation strategy is the inclusion of more true negative points from California in the training data.
 :::

 ### Benchmark comparison